 Note: We recommend using non-conspicuous names for your buckets.

-When using buckets with Secure Sockets Layer (SSL), the SSL wildcard certificate only matches buckets that do not contain periods.
+In addition, when using buckets with Secure Sockets Layer (SSL), the SSL wildcard certificate only matches buckets that do not contain periods.
 Therefore it is not recommended to use bucket names with multiple dots, as it will have an impact on accessing your bucket via HTTPS.
 To avoid this, it is recommend to use dashes in your bucket names.

 Bucket ownership is not transferable.
 A bucket is owned by the account which created it.